-Breast reduction is a common surgical procedure.
-It is done to decrease the size of one or both breasts.
+Breast reduction is a common surgical procedure to decrease the size of one or both breasts.
 While more common in women, this procedure can also be done in men.

 What Does a Breast Reduction Do?